Categorizing Your Activities in the TMDSAS Application

 You can write descriptions either as a story format, paragraph, or in bullet points.
 Unlike other application services, you do not need to enter the contact information in the activity descriptions.

-You can also create an outline of your response and then narrow it down to 300 characters.
+You can also create an outline of your response and then narrow it down to either the 300 or 500 character count (Please refer to specific sections below for character count information).
 This way, you won't lose the meaning of the message you are trying to convey to the schools.
-Remember, you have a 300-character count; so make sure you convey personal attributes and what you learned from the activity within that limit.
+Make sure you convey personal attributes and what you learned from the activity within that limit.

 Need real life examples of activity descriptions?